tkosciol/tkosciol.github.io/associate_sonata.md

 ## The successful candidate will

-*   a PhD degree in computer science, or a quantitative field such as biology, bioinformatics, physics or mathematics,
+*   have a PhD degree in computer science, or a quantitative field such as biology, bioinformatics, physics or mathematics,
 *   have excellent written and oral communication skills in English,
 *   have _expertise_ in machine learning (esp. deep learning methods and software, e.g. TensorFlow, Keras),
 *   have _documented experience_ in test-driven software development,